sidebase/nuxt-auth/docs/guide/local/quick-start.md

 ### `sameSiteAttribute`

 The cookie sameSite policy.
-Can be used as a form of csrf forgery protection.
+Can be used as a form of CSRF protection.
 If set to `strict`, the cookie will only be passed with requests to the same 'site'.
 Typically, this includes subdomains.
-So, a sameSite: strict cookie set by app.mysite.com will be passed to api.mysite.com, but not api.othersite.com.
+So, a `sameSite: strict` cookie set by app.mysite.com will be passed to api.mysite.com, but not api.othersite.com.

 See the specification here: https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-rfc6265bis-03#section-4.1.2.7